immantablas/GloopBot/README.md

 *\>rolemenu*
 Will open a role menu with relevant programs in which students can react to the message with an emoji to assign themselves to a program.

+*\>msg*
+Sends a message to a specified user through DMs.

 ### **Moderation Utilities**
 - The bot will automatically delete any discord invites sent on the server and send the user a message.
 - The bot will automatically delete messages which are edited to have a discord invite and send the user a message.
+- The bot will do the same for WhatsApp invites.